teletips/FileToLink/README.md

 ### ⚜️ HOW TO USE THIS BOT

 ```
-- You can send any type of file (Video, Image, Audio, Document) to this bot.
+- You can send any type of files (Video, Image, Audio, Document) to this bot.
 - Bot will send a shorten link of that file to you.
 ```